Young people aren’t driving differently. They’re shopping differently. And that’s a good thing.

 2. Invest in Transparency

 As shown in the MTV study, millennials trust digital experiences; they just don’t always trust dealerships.
 Bridge that gap through honest, transparent digital retailing experiences on your site.
 Digital Retailing allows customers to get a credible quote for their trade, or take an active role in the deal structuring process by modifying things like the lease term and down payment or viewing available protection plans.
 Not only does this insight deepen a visitor’s level of overall site engagement, it increases his or her trust.
-Both of those benefits are invaluable in the emerging digital landscape.
+Both of those benefits are invaluable in the emerging digital landscape and generating automobile leads.

 3. Allow Shoppers to Initiate Deals Online